-But pricing alone will not solve all the problems.
-There is still a need for regulation.
+But pricing alone will not solve all problems.
+There is still a need for regulation, particularly if pricing policy changes are resisted by vested interests.
 It must be kept in mind that while prices allow for 'choice,' equity, economic mobility, and social stability are also important, and spending choices are more restricted for those with lower incomes.
 Therefore, pricing policies need to ensure fairness.